tejbirwason/tejbirwason.github.io/about.md

 <br>

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**, call me Tj.
-I'm a Junior Software Engineering student at UBC graduating in 2016 living in the beautiful city of Vancouver, Canada.
+I'm a Junior Software Engineering student at UBC graduating in 2016.
+I live in the beautiful city of Vancouver, Canada.

 I'm a software engineer, product designer and content startegy specialist.
 I love to read and write juicy code.
 I dabble with tools like node.js, ruby on rails, python and java to solve real pain points.
 This often involves flirting with UI/UX design and product marketing.
-I also love sharing strategies on coherent brand story narration in today's noisy world.
+I also love sharing strategies on coherent branding in today's noisy world.

 I have worked as a software engineer at [Broadcom](http://www.broadcom.com) and [Alcatel Lucent](http://www.alcatel-lucent.com).